nio-blocks/allen_bradley_tags/README.md

 ### Track Your New Block on GitHub

   1. Create a new GitHub repository.
 For convenience, use the same name as `<new_block_name>`.
-  1. You will be given a unique URL for your new repository.
-Copy this URL to your clipboard.
+  1. Copy the unique URL for your new repository to your clipboard.
   1. Remove the tracking link to the original template repository.

        `git remote remove origin`